 Parents and students can report bullying anonymously on all school websites.
-The report alerts all school site safety team members and Director of Student Discipline & Attendance.
+The report alerts all school site safety team members and Director of Student Discipline & Attendance to investigate report.

 Marysville Joint Unified School District ANONYMOUS BULLYING OR HARASSMENT REPORT FORM